Weightlifting

 Train Your Weak Spots

-If the flaw is “shoulders behind the bar too soon” I’ll assume leg strength is good, but posterior chain needs some work.
+If the flaw is “shoulders behind the bar too soon,” I’ll assume leg strength is good, but the posterior chain needs some work.
 I use the following exercises for this:

 • Romanian Dead Lift (RDL): Target about the same weight as back squats as the target 100%

-• Romanian Dead Lift with snatch grip: Wider grip makes this a wider range of motion and a change of pace
+• Romanian Dead Lift with snatch grip: A wider grip makes this a wider range of motion and a change of pace

-• Snatch Starts (1st pull, or lift-off): Finish at knees, or the power position
+• Snatch Starts (1st pull or lift-off): Finish at the knees, or the power position

 • Glute-Ham Raise (GHR): This is another posterior chain exercise.
 I often have folks do these 4 or 5 times per week.
 Keep an eye on the weight the athlete uses, since too much weight can trash the lower back.

-If the flaw is “hips too high” I’ll assume leg strength is lacking.
-I use the following exercises for to correct this:
+If the flaw is “hips too high,” I’ll assume leg strength is lacking.
+I use the following exercises to correct this:

 • Back Squats (BS)